-Due to this you should make sure that you look for a sturdy design that does not feature any flimsy attachments, otherwise your device could be quite likely to break.
+Due to this, you should make sure that you look for a sturdy design that does not feature any flimsy attachments, otherwise, your device could be quite likely to break.
 We would not want that to happen!

 Two other factors that will directly affect the durability of your device are shock resistance and water resistance.
 You should make sure that your handheld GPS system is resistant to both, as it is highly likely that your GPS will be involved in situations directly related to water and shock while you adventure in the backcountry.

 The versatility of your device is important, it needs to suit the exact requirements that you have for it.
-Everyone has different requirements, and different goals for their devices.
+Everyone has different requirements and different goals for their devices.
 Garmin products are impeccable for this type of situation, especially considering the fact that you can directly upload your own maps to the devices.

-They believe that you should be allowed to upload your own maps from a variety of sources, rather than tricking you into only purchasing maps from them.
+As a brand, Garmin believes that you should be allowed to upload your own maps from a variety of sources, rather than tricking you into only purchasing maps from them.
 You can even upload your own fully customized maps for your personal, custom adventures.

-If you do purchase a map, or a mapping bundle from Garmin then you will find that they are considerably more affordable than alternative mapping systems.
+If you do purchase a map or a mapping bundle from Garmin then you will find that they are considerably more affordable than alternative mapping systems.
 You should also note that a lot of Garmin products are sold in a bundle with different maps.

 If you can find a map set that suits your requirements, then it could be considerably more affordable than buying all of the maps separately.
 You can also add your own points of interest, and plan your own routes.